Evelyn "Champagne" King

-Evelyn "Champagne" King (born July 1, 1960) is an American singer, songwriter, and record producer.
-She is best known for her hit disco single "Shame", which was released in 1977 during the height of disco's popularity.
-King had other hits from the early through the mid–1980s including; "I'm in Love" (1981), "Love Come Down" (1982) and "Your Personal Touch" (1985).
+Evelyn "Champagne" King (born July 1, 1960) is an American singer.
+Her first hit was disco single "Shame", which was released in 1977 during the height of disco's popularity.
+King had other hits from the early to mid–1980s including "I'm in Love" (1981), "Love Come Down" (1982) and "Your Personal Touch" (1985).

 Biography

+Life

-Evelyn King was born on July 1, 1960, in New York, New York, and raised in Philadelphia, Pennsylvania.
+Evelyn King was born on July 1, 1960 in The Bronx, New York City to Johnniea and Erik King.
+She was raised in Philadelphia.
 She is one of eight children.
-King's childhood nickname was "Bubbles."
+King's childhood nickname was "Bubbles".
 Her uncle Avon Long had played the part of Sportin' Life in the first Broadway revival of Porgy and Bess and worked with Lena Horne at the Cotton Club.
-Her father sang back-up for groups at Harlem's Apollo Theater.
-Her mother managed a group called Quality Red.
+Her father was a back-up singer for groups at Harlem's Apollo Theater.
+Her mother managed a group named Quality Red.

-King was discovered as a young woman while working with her mother at Philadelphia International Records as an office cleaner.
+King was discovered while working with her mother at Philadelphia International Records as an office cleaner.
 Producer Theodore T. Life overheard her singing in a washroom and began coaching her.
-She was eventually signed to a production deal with Life's Galaxy Productions and a recording contract with RCA Records.
+Eventually she signed a production deal with Life's Galaxy Productions and a recording contract with RCA Records.

 In 1990, King married smooth jazz guitarist Freddie Fox.
 In 1997, she lost three family members to various illnesses.
 In 1987 her daughter Johnniea was born with brain damage and other health problems, dying two years later.